cvlab-stonybrook/DM-Count/README.md

 ## Pretrained models

-Pretrained models on UCF-QNRF, NWPU, Shanghaitech part A and B can be found in pretrained_models folder or [Google Drive](https://drive.google.com/drive/folders/10U7F4iW_aPICM5-qJq21SXLLkzlum9tX?usp=sharing)
+Pretrained models on UCF-QNRF, NWPU, Shanghaitech part A and B can be found [Google Drive](https://drive.google.com/drive/folders/10U7F4iW_aPICM5-qJq21SXLLkzlum9tX?usp=sharing).
+You could download them and put them in in pretrained_models folder.

 ## Other resources